Race Recap: Surf Coast Century, 50km

 To get off the beach you have to climb a set of stairs.
 Yeah not a problem, or so I thought until I got a cramp 1/3 of the way up them.
 Now when you think cramp, you think calf right?
 Well, of course, my body likes to do things differently.
 It decided, “Nah, not calf cramp, let’s go with rectus formis!” (quad).
 I was at a standstill.
 Applying pressure to the two points on my left leg to help relieve the pain build-up but also to prevent a full-blown muscle spasm, I climbed those stairs sideways, backwards, and one step at a time.

 By now my emotions were all over the place.
 My thoughts went to my running coach Kirsten at Opmove.
-I told myself if she can do hard things, and ugly cry, I can too.
+I told myself if she could do hard things and ugly cry, I could too.

 Back on the beach, I sent another message to Tom.
 I had no idea how much further.
 My watch was telling me 44k, I knew that was a lie.